sematext/docs/docs/monitoring/tag-aliases-support.md

 ## What are Tag Aliases?

 Tag aliases are name-value pairs used to identify a group of tag values i.e. alias for a group of tags.
-For example, to identify the set of hosts running in a production environment, define `env:prod` tag alias and map it set of `os.host` tag values from production machines.
-Tag aliases can be configured in the agent and some are automatically sent by agents.
-All tag aliases are sent periodically by agent and are purged periodically in Sematext Cloud.
+For example, to identify the set of hosts running in a production environment, define `env:prod` tag alias in the agents running on all production machines.
+The Agent maps the configured tag aliases to `os.host` tag.
+Then from UI, selecting `env:prod` filter, will filter data from all hosts in the production environment.
+Tag aliases can be configured in the Agent and some are automatically sent by agents.
+All tag aliases are sent periodically by Agent and are purged periodically in Sematext Cloud.

 ## Automatic Tags Aliases from agent

-The Infra Agent automatically collects following tag aliases and sends them periodically to Sematext Cloud.
-It is not recommended to use these names in configured tag aliases.
+The Infra Agent automatically collects the following tag aliases and sends them periodically to Sematext Cloud.
+It's not recommended to use these names in the configured tag aliases.

 ### Cloud metadata